Test Case Maintenance

 - Technical Consistency

 Consistency between the written documentation and the software product must be guaranteed.
 When shipping a localized product it should be ensured that localized documentation (manuals, online help, context help, etc.) is included.
+Items that need to be checked are:

 1. The quality of the translation.